scaleway/docs-content/docs/CONTRIBUTING.md

     :information_source: **Example:**
       in the branch `ext-add-instances`, an external contributor will add information to a documentation page of the Instances product category.

 4. Make your edits to the documentation.
-Refer to the [writing guidelines](#writing-guidelines) below to ensure your changes comply with our style guide.
+Refer to the [writing guidelines](#writing-guidelines) below to ensure your changes comply with our guidelines.

-5. Run `git commit -m "type(module): description with some words <BRANCH_NAME>"`.
+5. Run `git commit -m "type(module): description of what you performed <BRANCH_NAME>"`.
 Refer to the [commit naming conventions](#commit-conventions) below to properly name your commit.

 6. Run `git push --set-upstream origin <YOUR_BRANCH_NAME>`, and go to the pull request page of the **forked** repository to open a pull request.